Henrico County, Virginia: Fire and EMS

 The Division of Fire is responsible for fire suppression, emergency medical services, hazardous materials response, technical rescue, water rescue, fire prevention, fire investigation, public education, disaster preparedness and emergency management.
 The Henrico County Fire Department includes 548 members, of whom 526 are sworn firefighters.
 The division operates 68 fire apparatus at 20 community fire stations.
 The division is rated ISO class 1.

 Additionally, the department encompasses several specialized units, including a Water Rescue Team, Technical Rescue Team, Hazardous Incident Team, and special events resources.
 In 2014, the Division of Fire responded to 41,759 emergency incidents.

 The department was awarded the 2024 Governor's Fire Service Award by Glenn Youngkin, who, in a press release, praised it for its work in training and regional partnerships, particularly in supporting statewide training events.

+Henrico County residents are served by the Henrico Area Mental Health and Developmental Services, which has a CARF three-year accreditation.

 Economy

 An advertisement for Philip Morris, now known as Altria, which is headquartered in Henrico.

 Altria Group (formerly Philip Morris) had its corporate headquarters in an unincorporated area in Henrico County.
 In 2003, Philip Morris announced that it would move its headquarters from New York City to Virginia.
 The company said that it planned to keep around 750 employees in its former headquarters.
 Brendan McCormick, a spokesperson for Philip Morris, said that the company estimated that the move would save the company over $60 million each year.
 This relocation was made with the help of the Henrico County Economic Development Authority and the Greater Richmond Partnership, regional economic development organizations who also helped locate Aditya Birla Minacs, Alfa Laval, Genworth Financial, and Blue Bell Creameries to the county.
+It is also a major hub for data centers in Virginia.